Oliver Toussaint Jackson

-Oliver Toussaint Jackson (April 6, 1862 – February 8, 1948) was an American businessman and entrepreneur, who, inspired by Booker T. Washington's autobiography Up from Slavery, formed Dearfield, Colorado, founded a self-sufficient agricultural settlement for African-Americans.
+Oliver Toussaint "O.T."
+Jackson (April 6, 1862 – February 8, 1948) was an American businessman and entrepreneur, who, inspired by Booker T. Washington's autobiography Up from Slavery, formed Dearfield, Colorado, founded a self-sufficient agricultural settlement for African-Americans.
 Prior to this venture, Jackson was a successful owner of several restaurant and catering businesses in Denver and Boulder.

 Early life

 Oliver Toussaint Jackson was born on April 6, 1862, in Oxford, Ohio.
-He was one of eight children born to Hezekiah Jackson and his wife Caroline, both of whom were former slaves.
+He was one of eight children born to Hezekiah Jackson and his wife Virginia Caroline Chavous, who were born in Virginia as free people of color before the Civil War.
 He was educated in Ohio and was entrepreneurial from an early age.
 He began his career in 1876 working at restaurants in Cleveland, Ohio and became a caterer.
-After hearing stories of African Americans resettling in the West, Jackson relocated to the Denver, Colorado area in 1887, where he worked as a caterer; two years later, he married Sarah "Sadie" Cook, the sister of his brother James's wife and the paternal aunt of composer Will Marion Cook.
-By 1894, Jackson had made enough money to purchase a farm near Boulder, and also lived at 2228 Pine St. in Boulder.
-He opened the Stillman Cafe and Ice Cream Parlor on 13th St. in Boulder in December 1892.
+After hearing stories of African Americans resettling in the West, Jackson relocated to the Denver, Colorado area in 1887, where he worked as a caterer.
+Two years later, he married Sarah "Sadie" Cook, the sister of his brother James's wife and the paternal aunt of composer Will Marion Cook.
+In December 1892, he opened the Stillman Cafe and Ice Cream Parlor on 13th St. in Boulder.
 The cafe was described as "one of the most select dining resorts and one not usually found outside of metropolitan cities."
-Jackson became a manager at Boulder's Chautauqua Dining Hall in 1898 where he supervised 75 employees.
-He later operated a popular seafood restaurant at 55th and Arapahoe in Boulder that remained open until the city went dry in 1907.
+By 1894, Jackson had made enough money to purchase a farm near Boulder; he lived in town at 2228 Pine St. In 1898, Jackson became a manager at the Chautauqua Dining Hall, where he supervised 75 employees.
+He later operated a popular seafood restaurant at 55th and Arapahoe that remained open until the city went dry in 1907.